Airbnb ventures out into public trading | DW | 09.12.2020

 Still, company experts like Cohen are confident the IPO will be a success.
 "I do not think those regulatory issues will deter demand for Airbnb," says Cohen, himself a venture capitalist who invests in startups.
 Of course, the investment is risky, especially since the company has yet to prove its adaptability in the long term.
 But Airbnb is so well-known now even among private investors that backers will probably turn a blind eye in view of expected increase in sales.

 In fact, demand for Airbnb shares was so high leading up to the IPO that the company revised its valuation upwards by $12 billion.
 With the expected $42 billion, Airbnb finds itself comfortably overshooting its last financing round as well as analyst predictions.
-It's possible it will be the largest IPO of the year, beating out cloud provider Snowflake's September valuation of $33 billion.
-And this despite the fact that Airbnb hasn't made a single cent of profit in its 12-year history.
+It will no doubt be one of the largest IPOs this year.

 This article was adapted from the original German.